fudosan-king/propolifevn/boxing/wp-content/plugins/lingotek-translation/readme.txt

 = Do you like Lingotek? =

-Don't hesitate to [give your feedback](http://wordpress.org/support/view/plugin-reviews/lingotek#postform).
+Don't hesitate to [give your feedback](https://wordpress.org/support/view/plugin-reviews/lingotek-translation).
 It will help make the plugin better.
-Other [contributions](http://lingotek.wordpress.com/documentation/contribute/) (helping other users on the support forum) are welcome!
+Other [contributions](https://wordpress.org/support/plugin/lingotek-translation) (helping other users on the support forum) are welcome!

 == Installation ==

 1. Make sure you have [Polylang](https://wordpress.org/plugins/polylang/) installed as it provides the framework for the Lingotek plugin.
-1. Upload the `wp-lingotek` folder to the `/wp-content/plugins/` directory.
+1. Upload the `lingotek-translation` folder to the `/wp-content/plugins/` directory.
 1. Activate the Lingotek plugin through the 'Plugins' menu in Wordpress.
-1. Create a Lingotek account by going to the `Translation` menu that appears in your admin menu.
+1. Navigate to the `Translation` menu that appears in your admin menu.
+1. From here you can create a new Lingotek account if you do not have one, or you can connect to an existing Lingotek account.
+1. After creating a new account or connecting with your existing account you will be redirected to the Lingotek Translation tutorial and admin pages.
+1. For more information and help visit [Getting Started](https://lingotek.atlassian.net/wiki/display/PDOC/WordPress) in the Lingotek Translation Documentation or contact support@lingotek.com

 == Frequently Asked Questions ==

 = What does the Lingotek plugin do? =

 Lingotek has teamed up with [Polylang](https://wordpress.org/plugins/polylang/) to offer a simple way to make your WordPress site truly multilingual.
 Manage all your multilingual content in the same site.
 No need to have a different site for each language!

+= Why won't the plugin connect to my Lingotek account? =

+The Lingotek plugin requires access to a third party API server.
+Your hosting provider may have a firewall in place that could be blocking those requests to outside servers.
+Please check with your host to allow access to Lingotek's API server.
+Contact support@lingotek.com for more help.

 = How can I add a language? =